famiu/feline.nvim/README.md

 Note that you can omit all of the component values except `provider`, in which case the defaults would be used instead.
 A component can have the following values:

+- `name` (string): If provided, it allows easily accessing the component for modifying it without having to know or remember its indices using `require('feline').components[component_name]`.
+If that's not needed, however, then the component name can be omitted without any issues.

 - `provider` (string or function): If it's a string, it represents the text to show.
 If it's a function, it must return a string when called.
 As a function it may also optionally return an `icon` component alongside the string when called, which would represent the provider's icon, possibly along with the icon highlight group configuration.
 The function can take either no arguments, or one argument which would contain the component itself, or it can take two arguments, the component and the window handler of the window for which the statusline is being generated.

 ```lua